Beaded Floral Wedding Gown Sash

 - ½ yard of synthetic fabric, such as polyester or nylon: organza and polyester satin are good choices for the melted petals (the yardage amount shown allows for plenty of petals and rejects)

 - ½ yard cuts (or scraps) of lace, netting, and tulle

 - A selection of pearl beads in coordinating colors.
 We used Swarovski Elements Crystal Pearls in sizes from 4mm to 16mm in champagne.
-You can find these many places; we used Fusion Beads — you can buy any mix of color and size you like.
-You can also use crystal faceted beads, buttons or even a brooch for the center of the focus flower.
+You can find these and other options through many online sources as well as local craft retailers.
+As with everything, you can buy any mix of color and size you like.
+You could also use crystal faceted beads, buttons or even a brooch for the center of the focus flower.

-- Circle template from our Organza Flower tutorial.
+- Circle template: download from our Organza Flower tutorial.